meleu/tdd-ruby/hello-world.md

 I want to create a new method just to handle the multilingual greeting.
 As such method is not intended to be called from the "outside world", but only from the `#hello` method, we can define it as a **private method**.

 A private method can only be used internally by the object.
-Any attempt to call it from outside will result in an error.
+An attempt to call it from outside will usually result in an error.
 For example, if you try to execute `greeter.greeting`, you'll get an error.

 Alright, with the `#greeting` method our `greeter.rb` becomes like this: